 In keeping with HUD's Safe Harbor Rule, the City of Rochester will provide a translated written notice of residents' rights to an oral interpretation of vital Community Development documents.
 At this time, however, vital documents will not be translated.
-This written notice will be provided in French, which is the currently-identified language spoken by a significant number of LEP residents.
+This written notice will be provided in French and Spanish, which are the currently-identified languages spoken by a significant number of LEP residents.